 If you’re bringing the kids to the park and wondering how to find fuel for your picky eater, don’t panic – you’ll find plenty of options in the Presidio.
 From fun snacks on the run to delicious sit-down meals, the Presidio has great family-friendly dining options that cater to a range of tastes.
-Here are seven of our favorites.
+Here are six of our favorites.

 1. The Warming Hut

 As locals know – and tourists quickly learn – when the wind picks up, it can get pretty chilly around the Golden Gate.
 A great place to grab some grub, take a break, and cozy up is at

 Torpedo Wharf.
 On a mild, sunny day, this is a great destination for families looking for a picnic spot.
 You’ll find restrooms, a collection of great gifts, and affordable sandwiches and baked goods.
 On foggy days, this is the place for a cup of hot chocolate or hot soup to be enjoyed in their indoor seating.
 The Warming Hut is accessible by bike and foot from the